Rudi Völler: Managerial career

 Völler was (and still is) very popular in Germany.
 Even when the national squad achieved only modest results, Völler never lost his popularity as the German public knew he was achieving as much as possible with a relatively limited squad.
 His predecessor Berti Vogts, by contrast, was widely criticised, even during periods of success with a far more talented German squad.
 The public even forgave Völler when – during a TV interview after a 0–0 draw against Iceland in September 2003 – he lost his temper and yelled at the presenter Waldemar Hartmann in order to defend his team against, what he thought was, unfair press statements.

-On 1 February 2023, Völler became the director of the Germany national team.
+On 1 February 2023, Völler became the sporting director of the Germany national team.
 On 10 September 2023, following the sacking of Hansi Flick, Völler was named as interim manager of the national team for their friendly against France, which Germany won 2–1.

 Personal life

 He has two children from German ex wife Angela; one of them is Marco, a basketball executive and professional player.
 Later on in 1995, he married a local woman from Rome during his stay in Italy, adopting her daughter from a previous relationship and having one more son with her.